score-spec/docs/content/en/docs/score implementation/score-compose/cli.md

 ## `init`

 The init command creates a basic `score.yaml` file in the current directory and initializes a `.score-compose/` working directory if it doesn't already exist.
 The `.score-compose/` directory is used to store local state and should be excluded from version control systems such as Git by adding it to your `.gitignore` file.
+For details on what's stored there and when it matters, see [Local state]({{< relref "/docs/score-implementation/local-state" >}}).

 ```bash
 score-compose init [flags]